Table of Contents

 Diabetes is a chronic metabolic condition that affects how the body processes blood sugar (glucose).
 When blood sugar levels remain elevated for long periods, it can lead to serious complications affecting the heart, kidneys, nerves, eyes, and other organs.
 Recognizing the early signs of diabetes is extremely important because early diagnosis and treatment can help prevent long-term complications.

-At Tambaram Medical Center, patients can consult the best diabetologist in Chennai for comprehensive diabetes screening, diagnosis, and treatment.
+At Tambaram Medical Center, patients can consult an experienced diabetes specialist for comprehensive diabetes screening, diagnosis, and treatment.

 Diabetes occurs when the body cannot properly regulate blood glucose levels.
 This may happen because the body does not produce enough insulin or cannot effectively use the insulin it produces.